One Mom’s Journey from Clueless to Kickass

 The internet was no help, because there was no internet.
 And there were zero books for a mom scrambling to understand a toddler who had definite ideas about his gender, regardless of how Nature had endowed him.
 Terms such as transgender, gender nonconforming, and gender creative were rare or nonexistent.

 Lacking a positive role model of her own, and fearful of being judged as a mom who was making her son “too feminine,” Julie embarked on an unexpected parenting path.
-Despite some stumbles, she learned to rely on her instincts.
+Her toddler Harry became her most enlightened teacher.
+She learned to rely on her instincts.
 She listened carefully, kept an open mind, and as long as Harry was happy, she let him lead the way.
-Julie eventually recognized that Harry knew who he was all along.
-Her job was simply to love him unconditionally, get out of the way, and let him be his authentic self.
-In the process she was able to embrace both his uniqueness and her own.
+At the same time, she learned to think differently about society’s expectations that children needed to fit neatly inside a gender box that was either pink or blue.
 As Harry turned 21, she looked back on the early years realizing that today she might have done a few things differently.

-We know things are very different now, but it can still be a challenge to find accurate resources and support.
-Julie can bring this and more to companies, organizations, colleges and community groups looking for a genuine, accessible and knowledgeable voice.
+While progress in LGBT equality continues to be made, it can still be a challenge to find accurate resources and educational support.
+Julie can bring this and more to companies and organizations looking for a genuine, accessible and knowledgeable voice to advance LGBTQ+ inclusion and diversity.